Cloud Native Security

 Written by two industry veterans with over twenty years of IT experience, Cloud Native Security contains niche know-how and hard-won technical knowledge.

-The main author Chris Binnie is a cloud native security consultant.
-He has authored three cybersecurity books including Linux Server Security: Hack and Defend and has been a writer for Linux Magazine and ADMIN Magazine for around 15 years.
-He founded a colocation business in 2001 with six bandwidth providers across two data centres to achieve zero downtime, and designed and then built a media streaming platform in AWS in 2012 to serve HD video to 77 countries with live sports and music events.
+Seasoned writer Chris Binnie has authored multiple cybersecurity books including Linux Server Security: Hack and Defend and has been a writer for Linux Magazine and ADMIN Magazine for around 15 years.
+He founded a colocation business in 2001 with six bandwidth providers across two data centres to achieve zero downtime, and designed and then built a media streaming platform in 2012 to serve HD video to 77 countries with live sports and music events.

 Co-author Rory McCune created NCC Group's Mastering Container Security course and regularly presents on Kubernetes security at international conferences.